 Theory and extensive overview of emerging trends in healthcare information technology is the focus of the course highlighted by speaker demonstrations.
 The role, purpose and use of health information system applications with emphasis on the electronic health record (E.H.R.) is emphasized.
 Discussion and demonstrations of this technology portray the project life cycle with emphasis on project management and analysis of processes vital to the field of the HIT professional.
-Issues related to data infrastructure, data security and

-HIPAA compliance are also introduced.
-Prerequisites: HIT 142, CIS 104, CIS 106 and CIS 108 or equivalents, all with a grade of C or higher.
+Issues related to data infrastructure, data security and HIPAA compliance are also introduced.
+Prerequisites: HIT 114, CIS 105 or equivalents, all with a grade of C or better.